KunalGeed/recipes-etl/README.md

   pywin32 package might give an error to mac users.
 In that case please remove that package from requirements.txt and try again.

-7. View the output:

-    The resulting CSV file, `test_output.csv`, will be generated in the same directory.

 ## Instructions

 1. **Dataset Download:**